Skip to content

 Single Instruction, Single Data (SISD) Stream

-In computing SISD is a term referring to a computer architecture in which a single processor executes a single instruction stream, to perate on data stored in a single memory.
+In computing, SISD is a term referring to a computer architecture in which a single processor executes a single instruction stream to operate on data stored in a single memory.
 This can be considered as the VON Neumann concept of serial computer design.

-Every SISD computer has a special register, program counter (PC), to ensuer the serial execution of program.
-Examples of SISD architecture are the traditional uniprocessor machine like a personal computer (PC) or old mainframes as shown in the below diagram.
+Every SISD computer has a special register, the program counter (PC), to ensure the serial execution of the program.
+Examples of SISD architecture are the traditional uniprocessor machine, like a personal computer (PC) or old mainframes, as shown in the diagram below.

 Single instruction single data stream (SISD) architecture